And the walls came tumbling down

 Controlling vs releasing

-The Industrial Age mindset is one of controlling people while the modern era is more about empowering people to achieve their highest potential.
+The Industrial Age mindset is one of controlling while the modern era is more about empowering people to achieve their highest potential.
 Survival in this extremely competitive economic era demands that our people be allowed to bring forth their unique contribution.
 Isn’t that is what we hired them for?

 Bottom line: we manage THINGS, but THINGS don’t have the freedom to choose.
 We lead PEOPLE who do have the power to choose.